ganeshrn/ansible-backstage-plugins/plugins/catalog-backend-module-rhaap/README.md

 # catalog-backend-module-rhaap

-The catalog-backend-module-rhaap plugin synchronizes users from AAP into RHDH.
+The catalog-backend-module-rhaap plugin synchronizes users from AAP into RHDH / Ansible Self-Service.

 ## Installation